cloud-66-internal/help.cloud66.com/_skycap/quickstarts/getting_started.md

 Before you start, please check you have the following:

 * **A Cloud 66 Account** &mdash; If you don't already have one [sign up for a Cloud 66 account](https://app.cloud66.com/users/sign_up).
-There's a free community plan and you'll get full unlimited access to all products free for 14 days.
+You'll get free unlimited access to all products for 4 weeks.

 * **A Git repository containing your application code** &mdash; This can be a public or private repo.
 You can use any Git provider like GitHub / BitBucket or use your own privately hosted repo.